nhielost/obs-midi-mg/README.md

 ### Preferences

 To adjust other settings, click the *Preferences* button in the bottom left.
-Bindings can be exported and imported here, and the whole plugin can be turned off here as well.
+Bindings can be exported, imported and transferred here, and the whole plugin can be turned off here as well.

 ## Future Content

 The coming updates will hopefully introduce these new features:

-- A transfer bindings between devices feature (for when a device has disconnected or is unavailable)
 - MIDI Output device support - send a message when an event in OBS Studio occurs (well underway!)

 ## Feedback